 If in Season 1 of Bones, Booth and Brennan had recognised and acted upon their mutual attraction, that conflict would have been over.
 The show would have either lost one of it’s avenues of interest and entertainment, or had to break them up.

-In Friends, the Unresolved Sexual Tension between Ross and Rachel was resolved fairly quickly, but to keep the entertainment going they had to break them up repeatedly.
+In Friends, the Unresolved Sexual Tension between Ross and Rachel was resolved fairly quickly.
+To keep the entertainment going they had to break them up repeatedly.

 When and audience ships a couple, they want to see them get together.
 Or at least, they think they do.
 What they actually enjoy is the tension between them, the times they ALMOST kiss.
-The air between two people who may or may not kiss for the first time crackles with electricity, and the more times they almost kiss the more tension and passionate build up there is.
+The air between two people who may or may not kiss for the first time crackles with electricity.
+The more times they almost kiss the more tension and passionate build up there is.

 The moment they kiss, that tension is sapped.
 Even if the kiss and romance is passionate and beautiful to watch, you lose tension because that conflict has been resolved.